marutpun/marut-hub/docs/docusaurus/add-custom-font-from-cdn-to-docusaurus.md

 # Add Custom Font from CDN to a Docusaurus Project

-There are 2 methods how to add Google Fonts.
-By `<link>` or `@import`
+There are 2 methods how to add font. `<link>` or `@import`

-In this tutorial, I'll use Geist and Geist Mono font.
+In this tutorial, I'll use Geist and Geist Mono font from Google Fonts CDN.

 ## Via `<link>`